 Families struggling with addictions across Canada will soon have a new kind of help available.
 The Family Centred Addiction Program, based out of Moose Jaw, is an innovative residential addictions treatment program that supports not only the individual struggling with substance misuse but also their immediate family.
 This new program is an extension of the Family Treatment Program (FTP) started over a decade ago by Ranch Ehrlo Society.
 Where the FTP works with families who are struggling with addictions, it is not an intensive addictions program.

 The new program hosts individual two and three suite family apartments within a secure environment that offers 24/7 on-site staff support.
-Individuals who are ready to enter recovery will attend daily structured programming that combines a holistic treatment approach, not only achieving sobriety and relapse prevention, but also supporting these individuals in understanding areas such as trauma, mental health, and co-dependency.
+Individuals ready to enter recovery attend daily structured programming that combines a holistic treatment approach, not only achieving sobriety and relapse prevention, but also supports these individuals in understanding areas such as trauma, mental health, and co-dependency.

 Programing will also be offered to the children and youth that are being impacted by parental substance misuse on a weekly basis.
 Highly trained staff will provide daily support in the family homes to assist in relationship building, parenting skills, and overall positive family functioning.